InetDaemon

-TCP Segments are preceeded by a minimum 24-byte header that is used to establish and track the communication between two TCP endpoints.
-TCP does not need to keep track of which systems are communicating, it only needs to track which connections are currently open.
-Internet Protocol handles the host-to-host connectivity.
+The Transmission Control Protocol (TCP) header is the first 24 bytes of a TCP segment that contains the parameters and state of an end-to-end TCP socket.
+The TCP header is used to track the state of communication between two TCP endpoints.
+Since TCP segments are inserted (encapsulated) in the payload of the IP packet the TCP header immediately follows the IP header during transmission.
+TCP does not need to keep track of which systems are communicating, it only needs to track which end to end sockets are currently open.
+Internet Protocol handles the logical addressing, routing and host-to-host connectivity.

-TCP uses port numbers on each side of the connection to track the connection endpoints and sequence numbers to track the communication at each step in transmission.
+TCP uses port numbers on each side of the connection to track the connection endpoints, state bits such as SYN, ACK, RST, FIN, sequence numbers and acknowledgement numbers to track the communication at each step in transmission.

 An example of a TCP header is shown below.